 EU Quest builds on its experiences in broad themes in urban development as well as innovation with the triple and quadruple helix.

-EU Quest works for business, public authorities, development agencies and knowledge institutes
+EU Quest works for businesses, public authorities, development agencies and knowledge institutes 25 Years

 Twan De Bruijn

 I was born in Heerlen, the Netherlands, within the heart of the EU region Meuse-Rhine, where three countries meet.
 After my secondary school (modern gymnasium, sciences) in Belgium, I studied in Antwerp and Brussels at the Vlekho, the Flemish Business School.
 I’m holding a bachelor marketing and an academic bachelor degree in business economics, specializing in international business including EU-policies, from the Vlekho in Brussels.

 After a position as account manager at the KBC-bank in Antwerp, I worked with the city of Heerlen, in different positions and with varying responsibilities for different projects and programs.I have been secretary of the EU-funded URBAN-II program Heerlen from 2000-2004.

 After that I was the head of office of the bureau of international coordination of the city of Eindhoven and is the primary advizor for international affairs to the mayor.
 The office holds 2 locations, one in Brussels.

 ‘I’ve been involved in over 50 projects form different subvention schemes like Urbact, INTERREG A, B & Europe, LIFE, Horizon and Creative Europe’.
 I’ve been a member of the Steering Committee for INTERREG B North West Europe for about 10 years.